samber/do/docs/docs/service-invocation/accept-interfaces-return-structs.md

 ---
-title: Accept interfaces, return structs
+title: Interface binding
-description: Accept interfaces, return structs
+description: Bind and invoke Go interfaces with samber/do using implicit aliasing (do.InvokeAs) or explicit binding (do.As), following "accept interfaces, return structs".
 sidebar_position: 2
 ---

 # Interface binding

+Interface binding in `samber/do` lets you register a concrete struct and invoke it through an interface it implements, either implicitly (`do.InvokeAs`) or explicitly (`do.As`).
 You have probably already heard the Go proverb "Accept interfaces, return structs".
 The basic idea is to let the consumer define the interfaces it uses while the producer returns concrete types.

 This library offers a great API for assembling a large number of modules with loose coupling and a clear separation of concerns.